Bates829/Bates829.github.io/README.md

 # Bates829.github.io
 TODO:
-Change social icons from ul to p
+\nChange social icons from ul to p
-Add portfolio information
+\nAdd portfolio information
 Center and put contact form in proper place
 Create an about section
 Color scheme